mohamedsalem21v/Online-Book-Reader/README.md

   Enter details: ISBN, title, author, and pages.

 - **Remove Books**
-  Delete a book by ISBN.
+  Delete a book by its title.

 - **Remove Users**
   Delete a user account by username.